AungKhantThaw47/CPE_Final_Project/academic_report.md

 The system is designed as a seven-stage sequential data pipeline implemented on Google Cloud Platform.
 Each stage is packaged as an independent Docker container and deployed as either a Cloud Run Job (batch processing, triggered on demand) or a Cloud Run Service (long-running, always-on HTTP server).
 The pipeline is designed to be both modular and linearly sequential: each stage consumes the output of the previous stage and produces output for the next.

-The architecture makes two key choices about processing model: **event-driven chained triggering** and **content-hash path isolation**.
+The architecture makes two key choices about processing model: **direct job chaining for routine runs** and **content-hash path isolation**.

-In event-driven chained triggering, each stage directly triggers its downstream stage upon successful completion, rather than relying on an external workflow orchestrator.
-This eliminates the cost and operational overhead of a dedicated orchestration service (such as Cloud Workflows or Apache Airflow), while still achieving end-to-end automation.
-The triggering mechanism uses the Google Cloud Run Jobs API, called from within the completing job with the relevant date and hash parameters passed as environment variable overrides.
+In direct job chaining, the daily pipeline invokes each downstream stage upon successful completion of the preceding stage by calling the Google Cloud Run Jobs API with the relevant date and hash parameters passed as environment variable overrides.
+For large historical backfills, a separate coordinator job performs link discovery once and launches a single crawler sub-job, thereby avoiding repeated traversal of the DVB listing pages.

 In content-hash path isolation, each stage writes its output to a GCS path that includes a SHA-256 hash derived from the source code of that stage and all upstream stages.
 This ensures that outputs from different code versions never overwrite each other, enabling safe re-runs of any stage and preserving the complete history of all pipeline executions.

 The overall architecture is visualised in Figure 3.1:

 ```
-Cloud Scheduler (daily midnight)
+Cloud Scheduler (daily runs) / manual backfill entry points
            │
            ▼
     [Stage 1: Crawler]         Node.js, Cheerio, Axios